dward2/BME547/Resources/installations_mac.md

 other error, or just not be able to reach certain web services, such as MongoDB.

+### Fix #1

-To fix this, open a terminal window and make sure you are in your home directory (`cd ~`), that you are not in a virtual environment, and enter the following command:
+Open a terminal window and make sure you are in your home directory (`cd ~`), that you are not in a virtual environment, and enter the following command: